mirthy/cloudnativepg-postgres-plv8/README.md

 This repository includes GitHub Actions workflows that:

 1. Build the image for multiple PostgreSQL versions (13, 14, 15, 16, 17)
+2. Create multi-architecture images for both AMD64 (x86_64) and ARM64 platforms
-2. Run basic tests to ensure the image works properly
+3. Run basic tests to ensure the image works properly
-3. Push the images to GitHub Container Registry with appropriate tags
+4. Push the images to GitHub Container Registry with appropriate tags

 To trigger a release with semantic versioning tags: